SirHercules13/AluGamesProject/README.md

 # AluGames Project

-This project was developed through the Alura development course, wich i learned how to:
+This project was developed through the Alura development course, wich I learned how to:

 - Analyze the code of an HTML page to understand its structure and plan the code for its functionality;
 - Retrieve page elements with JavaScript, using the functions `document.querySelector()` and `document.getElementById()`;